 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-3. Stock up in January on gift cards you know you’ll use.
+2. Stock up on gift cards in January.

 Think of it like Christmas overflow.